Follow-Up Tests

 De Cáceres, M., P. Legendre, S.K.
 Wiser, and L. Brotons.
 2012.
 Using species combinations in indicator value analyses.
 Methods in Ecology and Evolution 3:973-982.

-De Cáceres, M. 2023.
-Indicator Species Analysis using ‘indicspecies’. https://cran.r-project.org/web/packages/indicspecies/vignettes/IndicatorSpeciesAnalysis.html
+De Cáceres, M. 2025.
+Indicator Species Analysis using 'indicspecies'.

 Dufrêne, M., and P. Legendre.
 1997.
 Species assemblages and indicator species: the need for a flexible asymmetrical approach.
 Ecological Monographs 67:345-366.

 Gurevitch, J., and L.V.
 Hedges.
 2001.
 Meta-analysis: combining the results of independent experiments.
 Pages 347-369 in S.M.
 Scheiner and J. Gurevitch (editors).
-Design and analysis of ecological experiments.
+Design and Analysis of Ecological Experiments.
 Oxford University Press, New York, NY.

 Hill, M.O., R.G.H.
 Bunce, and M.W.
 Shaw.
 1975.
 Indicator Species Analysis, a divisive polythetic method of classification, and its application to a survey of native pinewoods in Scotland.
 Journal of Ecology 63(2):597-613.